vexdev/JavaaMuleEC/README.md

 ### Distribution ###

+A pom.xml file is available for compiling and publishing to a local Maven repository.
 Set environment variable IUKONLINE_MVN_REPO_HOME to match local Maven repo.